nL6767/WelcomerMod/README.md

 WelcomerMod is a customizable chat-enhancer for Minecraft Anarchy servers, specifically designed for **Constantiam**.
 It automatically greets players on join and allows the client user to self-greet.

 Will work on any Vanilla server that hasn t modified join messages.
-Does not work; On DONUTsmp, Oldfag, 2b, basically all gayass servers and I wont change that.
+Does not work; On DONUTsmp, Oldfag, 2b, basically all soy servers and I wont change that.
 Clone repo and change this line for your Server if it uses different join-notifications:

 for regex matcher: